 You have the right to make a complaint at any time to a supervisory authority.
-The Information Commissioner is the lead data protection supervisory authority for ANKH Limited as a UK-based data controller.
+The Information Commissioner is the lead data protection supervisory authority for UK PODS Ltd as a UK-based data controller.

 For further information about the Information Commissioner’s Office please visit www.ico.org.uk